AdobeDocs/experience-manager-screens.en/help/user-guide/configure-screens-replication.md

    ![image](/help/user-guide/assets/screens-replication/screens-replication1g.png)

-   If the connection verification is successful, you have completed configuring Screens Replication Agent.
+   If the connection verification is successful, you have completed configuring the Screens Replication Agent.